azhar-ba/ba-api-docs/README.md

 Interactions: With the test API key, you can make requests to the development environment.
 This provides a realistic testing scenario while ensuring that no production data is impacted.

-### Using the API Key
+#### Using the API Key

-Include the API key in the `x-api-key` header of your HTTP requests.
+Include the API key in the `Authorization` header of your HTTP requests.
 Here is an example of how to use the API key in a
 request:

 Example Request Header:

 ```
-x-api-key: your_api_key_here
+Authorization: Bearer your_api_key_here
 ```

 Example usage: